Man Law Mondays

 Posted by Brian Newman on June 17, 2012

 Posted in: Influential Men.
-Leave a Comment
+1 Comment

 After the widespread success of Mothers Day in 1909, a young girl named Sonora Smart Dodd from Spokane, WA told her preacher that she wanted to create a similar holiday for her father William Jackson Smart.
 Her mother had passed shortly after the birth of her sixth child and left William to raise them alone.
 It must have been extremely tough for the Civil War verteran and the family, but he must have done the very best he could to have his daughter want to honor him and fathers everywhere with a special day just for them.
 Although the General Store should have sold him that extra bottle of, “Just For Men,” he sure looks like a proud parent and hard working man to me.
 He also looks like he shops at, By Robert James on Orchard St.